 When I travel I always try to have 4 eyes in my head and calculate risks very well.
 Fortunately, nothing bad has ever happened to me even though I’ve travelled to more than 20 countries in Africa and some countries that have a negative travel advice.
 I cannot say that I always felt safe, as I didn’t but nothing bad ever happened.
 I always seem to run into an angel that helps me out of certain situations.

 Do you prefer one region of the world over another, and why?

-Not really, I love variations and I love all part of the worlds.
+Not really, I love variations and I love all parts of the world.
 Every place has something special and when I am moving there is always something that I miss from a certain place, but then I also get something new and exciting for it in return.
 For example, although it is easy for me in some African countries as they speak English, I also really loved living in China where couldn’t understand nor read anything.
-It was a completely new challenge which made me learn other communication skills and to look at the world in different manner.
+It was a completely new challenge which made me learn other communication skills and to look at the world in a different manner.